SSSvensk/ihanpihalla/README.md

 -Sami

-Update 21.12.16 Possible to move real 3d objects Added some functions to show distance, list of objects -Sami Update 28.12.16 Re-arranged GitHub repo.
+Update 21.12.16 Possible to move real 3d objects Added some functions to show distance, list of objects -Sami

+Update 28.12.16 Re-arranged GitHub repo. -Sami

 Update 29.12.16 thx to Maria, we have now real 3d-models!
 Removed all testing stuff from code.
-Upgraded gallery-page
+Upgraded gallery-page -Sami